Legendarylion1/Personal-Projects/README.md

 ## How to build
 1. Be sure to have Python with PIP installed
 2. Git clone the project to your local computer
+3. Pull the branch to your computer using `git checkout Casino`
-3. Open the command prompt within the casino folder provided
+4. Open the command prompt within the casino folder provided
-4. Install the pip requirements using `pip install -r requirements.txt`
+5. Install the pip requirements using `pip install -r requirements.txt`
-5. Now we can test the installation by running Python on main.py
+6. Now we can test the installation by running Python on main.py

    This can be different depending on your version of Python and setup but here are some options to help. \*version\* refers to your version of Python.
 All of the following commands are run within the Casino folder on the command line.
    - `py main.py`